-- A. Production Facilities - a.
-A production facility may use the WRAP Certified Facility Logo so long as the facility holds a valid WRAP certification.
+A. Production Facilities

+a.
+A production facility may use the WRAP Certified Facility Logo so long as the facility holds a valid WRAP gold or platinum certification.
 The facility must maintain full compliance with WRAP's 12 Principles during its certification period.
-The facility or facility group has the responsibility to ensure that the WRAP logo's use is limited to the certification period.
-Facilities may use the Logo on websites, business cards, social media, and other related media. - B. Buyers (Brands and Retailers) - a.
-Buyers may use the WRAP Logo on consumer goods, packaging, websites, social media, corporate social responsibility reports, and related materials if facilities producing such goods are WRAP-certified and remain WRAP-certified as described above.
+The facility or facility group is responsible for ensuring that the Logo's use is limited to the certification period.
+Facilities may use the Logo on websites, business cards, social media, and other related media.

+B. Buyers (Brands and Retailers)

+a.
+Buyers may use the WRAP Logo on consumer goods, packaging, websites, social media, corporate social responsibility reports, and related materials if facilities producing such goods are WRAP-certified at the gold or platinum level and remain WRAP-certified as described above.

-- C. Monitoring Firms - a.
-Monitoring firms may use the WRAP Logo on their website, business cards, promotional materials, and social media provided the Monitor is WRAP-accredited while the WRAP Logo is in use.
+C. Monitoring Firms

+a.
+Monitoring firms may use the WRAP Logo on their website, business cards, promotional materials, and social media provided the Monitor is WRAP accredited while the WRAP Logo is in use.